gdubya/mottak/README.md

  - Kubernetes with Argo for workflow processing
  - Postgresql for metadata for invitations
  - Objectstore for archieves - we're using Azure Blob Storage but adding support for others is resonable simple, thanks to libcloud.
+ - ansible - for automated allcation of resources
+ - helm for deploying into the namespace
+ - argo - for viewing the status of the workflows, debugging and cleaning up

 ## How to setup a new enviroment

+Note that most of this should happen more or less automatically by Ansible and Helm.
+Please consult the Ansible playbooks.

  - get a kubernetes cluster and make sure kubectl is operational
  - make sure the cluster has akv2k8s running so we can get to the secrets